AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Experiment

-This reasoning self-correction moment demonstrates AutoDrive-R²'s ability to re-examine its own assumptions and refine predictions through structured self-validation.
-As shown in \textbf{Fig. ~\ref{fig:compare3}}, similar behavior is observed during trajectory planning tasks: the model exhibits an emergent capacity to detect inconsistencies in its motion modeling and resolve them via iterative recalculations.
+\yzl{ This reasoning self-correction moment demonstrates AutoDrive-R²'s ability to re-examine its own assumptions and refine predictions through structured self-validation.
+As shown in \textbf{Fig. ~\ref{fig:compare3}}, similar behavior is observed during trajectory planning tasks: the model exhibits an emergent capacity to detect inconsistencies in its motion modeling and resolve them via iterative recalculations. } \yzl{ \begin{quote} \textit{Let me think, the vehicle’s current velocity (5.64m/s) and negative acceleration suggest it’s already slowing, but stopping within 3s requires sustained deceleration of 1.0m/s², feasible given history. } \\ \textit{Wait, I’m re-examining the right edge of the frame and notice the continuous white lane line curves smoothly rightward beyond 5m, not ending abruptly. } \\ \textit{ Oh, I see, the embankment isn’t a dead end; it’s roadside topography, and the road itself continues along the curve.
+The cones and sign mark a narrowing, not closure. } \end{quote} } \yzl{ This autonomous reasoning process, characterized by four-stage self-reflection, is a hallmark of AutoDrive-R²'s training pipeline.
+The integration of physics-grounded rewards in the GRPO stage ensures that even minor corrections (e.g., adjusting lateral offsets or deceleration rates) are validated against real-world constraints. }

-\begin{quote} \textit{let me think, the predicted trajectory seems reasonable given the vehicle's past behavior and the current environment.
-The slight left turn is consistent with the steering angle, and the vehicle is maintaining a safe distance from the car ahead. } \\ \textit{oh, i see, the lateral offset is minimal, which is expected given the small steering angle. } \\ \textit{wait, the vehicle's speed is increasing, which is consistent with the positive acceleration. hmm, everything checks out, so no adjustments are needed. } \end{quote}

-This autonomous reasoning process, characterized by four-stage self-reflection, is a hallmark of AutoDrive-R²'s training pipeline.
-The integration of physics-grounded rewards in the GRPO stage ensures that even minor corrections (e.g., adjusting lateral offsets or deceleration rates) are validated against real-world constraints.